2025–26 Michigan State Spartans men's basketball team: Regular season

-Early non-conference games

 Colgate

 The Spartans began the regular season against Colgate on November 3 at Breslin Center.
 MSU failed to take control of the game early, struggling defensively and leading by only three at halftime.
 In the second half, the Raiders tied the game twice before the Spartans used a 21–6 run to pull away for the 80–69 win.
 Jaxon Kohler notched a double-double with 16 points and 15 rebounds while Jeremy Fears Jr. also had a double-double, 14 points and 10 assists.
 Fears added five rebounds and five steals in the win.
 The Spartans moved to 1–0 on the season.
 Tom Izzo was disappointed with the performance noting, "So a lot of work to do or we're going to get our ass embarrassed on Saturday."

 Arkansas

 The Spartans next faced No. 14 Arkansas on November 8 in East Lansing.
 The Spartans shot poorly from three, making only one of 14 attempts, but freshman Cam Ward had a breakout game, scoring 18 points and adding 10 rebounds.
 Coen Carr scored 15 on several dunks, mostly in the first half.
 The Spartans trailed by three at halftime but pulled out to an eight-point lead with seven minutes remaining.
 From there, the Razorback went on a 13–5 to run to tie the game at 66 with 1:41 left.
 After a Carson Cooper free throw, Jeremy Fears Jr. got his defender in the air to force a foul while behind the three-point arc.
 Fears made two of the free throws to stretch the lead to three.
 Jordan Scott missed two free throws with 15 seconds remaining that would have put the game away, but MSU's defense did not allow an easy shot as they held on for the 69–66 win.
 Fears went 0–7 from the field as MSU only made one three-pointer.
 Jaxon Kohler was the only other Spartan in double digits with 10 points.
 The win moved MSU to 2–0 on the season.